EBhuvan06/sky2syn_week_1/README.md

                 __|__
                  GND

-The 6 MOS transistors is minemised to 2 MOS transistor
+The 6 MOS transistors is minimize to 2 MOS transistor
  ```
 2. Boolean logic optimisation using K-Map and Quine McKluskey.
 ```